 aria-expanded="true", etc. must often be used to inform screen reader users of the function of the navigable element.

 tabindex="-1" value removes the element from the default navigation flow and also allows it to receive programmatic focus.
 This means focus can be set to it from a link, or with scripting.
 This may be useful for elements that should not be navigated to, but need to have focus set to them.
 A good example is a modal dialog window: when opened, focus should be set to the dialog so a screen reader will begin reading and the keyboard will be able to navigate within the dialog.
 Because the dialog (probably a

 <div> element) is not focusable by default, assigning it

-tabindex="-1" allows focus to be set to it with scripting when it is presented.
+tabindex="-1" allows scripting to set focus to it when it is presented.

-A value of -1 can also be useful in complex widgets and menus that utilize arrow keys or other shortcut keys to ensure that only one element within the widget is navigable with the tab key, but still allow focus to be set on other components within the widget.
+A value of -1 may also be useful in complex widgets and menus that utilize arrow keys, or other shortcut keys.
+This ensures that only one element within the widget is navigable with the Tab key, while still allowing focus to be set on other components within the widget.

 tabindex="-1" removes the element from the default navigation flow.
 Do not assign